nwisbeta/github.io/pages/app_design/offline-use.md

 folder: app_design
 ---

-Offline use and associated UI/UX depends on the Information and Clinical Governance guidelines in place for the particular application
+Offline use and associated user interface depends on the Information and Clinical Governance guidelines in place for the particular application.

-Consideration in the design and implementation phases needs to be given to:
+The app design and implementation must consider:
 * Offline work practices
 * Efficiency and convenience
 * Governance including encryption of personal and sensitive data